-For each \$1,000 principal amount of Existing Notes accepted for exchange, the exchanging Holder will receive (assuming that at least \$30 million principal amount of Existing Notes are tendered by Holders in the Exchange Offer and the other conditions described in the Offering Circular under the section entitled, "The Exchange Offer - Conditions to the Completion of the Exchange Offer" are satisfied) \$185 in cash and \$815 of the Exchange Notes (collectively, the "Exchange Consideration").
-The Exchange Notes will be issued in denominations of \$1,000 principal amount or integral multiple thereof.
-Intevac will pay cash for any fractional portion of an Exchange Note that is less than \$1,000 principal amount as a result of the exchange, after aggregating all Existing Notes tendered.
+For each \$1,000 principal amount of Existing Notes accepted for exchange, the exchanging Holder will receive (assuming that at least \$30 million principal amount of Existing Notes is tendered by Holders in the Exchange Offer and the other conditions described in the Offering Circular under the section entitled, "The Exchange Offer - Conditions to the Completion of the Exchange Offer" are satisfied) an Exchange Note having a \$1,000 principal amount.

-The undersigned hereby irrevocably constitutes and appoints the Exchange Agent as the undersigned's true and lawful agent and attorney-in-fact - with full knowledge that the exchange agent is also acting as the agent of Intevac in connection with the exchange offer - with respect to such tendered Existing Notes, with full power of substitution, such power of attorney being deemed to be an irrevocable power coupled with an interest, subject only to the right of withdrawal described in the Offering Circular and in Instruction 9 of this Letter, to (i) deliver certificates representing such Existing Notes, or transfer ownership of such Existing Notes on the account books maintained by DTC (together in any such case, with all accompanying evidences of transfer and authenticity), to or upon the order of Intevac, (ii) present and deliver such Existing Notes for transfer and transfer the tendered Existing Notes on the books of Intevac, and (iii) receive for the account of Intevac all benefits or otherwise exercise all rights and incidents of beneficial ownership with respect to such Existing Notes.
+The undersigned hereby irrevocably constitutes and appoints the Exchange Agent as the undersigned's true and lawful agent and attorney-in-fact - with full knowledge that the exchange agent is also acting as the agent of Intevac in connection with the exchange offer - with respect to such tendered Existing Notes, with full power of substitution, such power of attorney being deemed to be an irrevocable power coupled with an interest, subject only to the right of withdrawal described in the Offering Circular and in Instruction 9 of this Letter, to (i) deliver certificates representing such Existing Notes, or transfer ownership of such Existing Notes on the account books maintained by DTC (together in any such case, with all accompanying evidences of transfer and authenticity), to or upon the order of Intevac, (ii) present and deliver such Existing Notes for transfer the tendered Existing Notes on the books of Intevac, and (iii) receive for the account of Intevac all benefits or otherwise exercise all rights and incidents of beneficial ownership with respect to such Existing Notes.
 The undersigned hereby represents and warrants that the undersigned has full power and authority to tender, sell, assign and transfer the Existing Notes, and to acquire the Exchange Notes issuable upon the exchange of such tendered Existing Notes, and that, when the same are accepted for exchange, Intevac will acquire good and unencumbered title to the tendered Existing Notes, free and clear of all liens, restrictions, charges and encumbrances and not subject to any adverse claim when the same are accepted by Intevac.
-The undersigned hereby further represents that it is not engaged in, and does not intend to engage in, a distribution of the Exchange Notes and has no arrangement or understanding to participate in a distribution of the Exchange Notes.
+The undersigned hereby further represents that that it is not engaged in, and does not intend to engage in, a distribution of the Exchange Notes and has no arrangement or understanding to participate in a distribution of the Exchange Notes.